Kiffhost/exalted-scripture-understanding/Traits/Anima/Solar Castes/Dawn.md

 # Experience Trigger

-Defeating a powerful enemy, defending a vulnerable Circlemate through skill of arms, using martial prowess to directly advance a Major or Defining Principle, or using martial prowess to directly protect a Major or Defining Tie.
+Defeating a powerful enemy, defending a vulnerable Circlemate through skill of arms, using martial prowess to directly advance a Major or Defining [[Intimacy|Principle]], or using martial prowess to directly protect a Major or Defining [[Intimacy|Tie]].